pscheid1/tssgDbProject/tests/GebAndSpock/readme.md

     ./gradlew chromeTest reportSnaps

 The reportArtifacts.html page will be placed in build/reports/chromeTest/ containing links to each snapshot and html page.

+### To Check test reports

+Follow the path below and open the index.html with a browser:

+tssgTech: tests --> GebAndSpock --> build --> reports --> tests --> test --> index.html

 ## Questions and issues